vasilakisfil/Introspected-REST/README.md

 >

 This is one of the most misunderstood parts of Roy's REST model.
-The idea here is that, once the client and server have reached a concensus on the media type after the negotiation, the server should strictly provide all the available options for the client to select.
+The idea here is that, once the client and server have reached a concensus on the Media Type after the negotiation, the server should strictly provide all the available options for the client to select.

-However, **one of the requirements for HATEOAS to work is that the media type itself _must_ allow to its vocubulary hypermedia and linking.**
+However, **one of the requirements for HATEOAS to work is that the Media Type itself _must_ allow to its vocubulary hypermedia and linking.**
 For instance, with `application/json` Media Type this wouldn't work as JSON itself (`application/json` Media Type is nothing more than a JSON) does not provide any of those mechanisms.